true crime

 Prior to her arrest, Franke had grown close to her business partner, therapist Jodi Hildebrandt, who moved into Franke's home where both women continued this depraved method of parenting.
 Hildebrandt was also charged with child abuse, and later sued by Ruby Franke's ex-husband, Kevin Franke.

-Now, almost a year and a half after Ruby Franke was sentenced, her eldest son Chad has shared some exciting news, proving he is rebuilding his life after the abuse.
+Now, almost two years after Ruby Franke was sentenced, her eldest son Chad has shared some exciting news, proving his family are rebuilding their lives.

-The 20-year-old has announced on Instagram that he is engaged to his girlfriend, Kam Anderson.
+The 20-year-old announced on Instagram that he has married his girlfriend, Kam Anderson.

 ADVERTISEMENT